 U.S. History II is a survey of the cultural, political, economic, and institutional forces that have shaped the United States since 1877.
 The class focuses on the major historical events and figures up from that year to the present time.
-Prerequisite: None
+Prerequisite: HIST 101 or equivalent with a grade of "C" or better.